 Should Chain Lakes Loop be a 100 Classic Hike?

-Chain Lakes Loop offers hikers a glimpse at everything Washington has to offer: mountains, alpine meadows and lakes, stunning vistas and gorgeous wildflowers.
+Chain Lakes Loop is a moderate loop trail that offers hikers a glimpse at everything Washington has to offer: mountains, alpine meadows, lakes, stunning vistas, and gorgeous wildflowers.
 While accessible as a day hike and great for a beginner backpacking trip, Chain Lakes Loop should be a 100 Classic Hike of Washington.
 Do you agree?

 Let me know in the comments if you think Chain Lakes Loop should be a 100 Classic Hike of Washington!